mickfuzz/phd4/_posts/thesis_chapters/2023-2-2-Literature_review.md

 Writing in role or writing in action is a technique used in MoE [@hinton_workplace-focused_nodate]

+Rainer and Bolton explore some of the rigidity of the MoE approach in terms of time allocated and other factors.
+Rainer outlines a wider scope of a process drama [-@rainer_drama_2012].

 **Other forms of process dramas and STEM education**

 MoE is one form of  other process drama.
 Others exist.
 They share similar aims.
 MoE can be seen as formulaic [@rainer_drama_2012], or prohibitively time consuming [@heathcote_drama_1994].